isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

    --headless            Force display off at all times.
    --livestream {0,1,2,3}
                          Force enable livestreaming.
 Mapping corresponds to that for the "LIVESTREAM" environment variable.
-   --ros {0,1,2}         Enable ROS middleware.
-Mapping corresponds to that for the "ROS_ENABLED" environment variable --offscreen_render    Enable offscreen rendering when running without a GUI.
+   --offscreen_render    Enable offscreen rendering when running without a GUI.

 This readout details the ``--size``, ``--height``, and ``--width`` arguments defined in the script directly,